Valavanca/compositional-system-for-hyperparameter-tuning/manuscript.md

 their systems.

 In this article assume that parameter tuning is a subset problem of general, global optimizations.
-It's also mean that we consider some fitness function 'f' that converts the parameter vector to output objectives.
-Note that the term \"real evaluation\" or \"black-box evaluation\" as a synonym for the fitness function 'f'.
+It’s also mean that we consider some fitness function ‘f‘ that converts the parameter vector to output objectives.
+Note that the term “real evaluation” or “black-box evaluation” as a synonym for the fitness function ‘f‘.
 The goal of parameter tuning as an optimization task lay on fast iterative search with improvements in each objective dimension.
-The term \"fast\" means that the convergence to global optimum is achieved with the least real evaluations and shorter time frame.
+The term “fast” means that the convergence to global optimum is achieved with the least real evaluations and shorter time frame.

-We consider fitness function 'f' as black-box with parameter and objective space.
+We consider fitness function ‘f‘ as black-box with parameter and objective space.
 Parameter space has structure and could consist from continues and categorical dimensions.
 Sometimes, some combinations of parameter settings are forbidden.
 Each pony from parameter space lead to